 - display appreciation for and knowledge of the broad field of contemporary art making, including installation, relational aesthetics, performance and sound.

-The dozen-plus first- and second-year MFA candidates enrolled in Printmaking are deeply engaged in personal artistic exploration and work closely with faculty and curators at the RISD Museum, who offer ready access to original works of art along with historic context and expertise.
-Grad students also become part of the larger community of artists pursuing advanced-level work and appreciate the many opportunities RISD affords for cross-disciplinary collaboration.
+The dozen-plus first- and second-year MFA candidates in Printmaking deeply engage in personal artistic exploration.
+You work closely with faculty as well as curators at the RISD Museum, who offer ready access to original works of art along with historic context and expertise.

 In the final semester, degree candidates focus on a creating a comprehensive body of work under the guidance of a thesis committee.
 All MFA candidates produce a written thesis book and participate in an annual graduate thesis exhibition of work by students graduating from RISD's advanced degree programs.